epfml/getting-started/README.md

       runai delete jobs setup-test
     ```

 The `runai submit` command already suffices to run jobs.
 Remember that you can switch between the two contexts of the IC cluster and RCP cluster (e.g. if you need a 80GB A100 GPU, use the RCP cluster) with the command `runai config cluster <cluster-name>` as shown above.
-See the

-However, we provide a few scripts in this repository to make your life easier to get started.
+**Start a simple notebook.** However, we provide a few scripts in this repository to make your life easier to get started.

 1. Clone this repository and create a `user.yaml` file in the root folder of the repo using the template in `templates/user_template.yaml` but <ins>**do not modify the template**</ins>.